soulfresh/react-redux-karma-storybook-kit/README.md

 ### `npm validate`

 Run linting and tests locally in a manner similar to how they are run on the CI server.
+This includes generating code coverage reports and bundle analysis.

+### `npm coverage`

+Generate code coverage reports for the project.
+This will both print coverage statistics to the console and will generage coverage files including an HTML coverage report.
+Coverage files are generated into the `./coverage` directory.

+`coverage/report-html/lcov-report/index.html` - contains a browsable HTML code coverage report.

+### `npn analyze`

+Run production build code bundle size analysis.
+This generates an HTML report of your bundle sizes that you can explore to see where code bloat comes from.

+`coverage/analysis/result.html` - contains the bundle size analysis.

 ### `npm storybook`